britram/hugo-svbc/content/blog/013-four-of-two.md

 # Kegging

 I added 95g of light DME to 300mL of water, boiled and cooled, put it in an 18L Cornelius keg, then added 17.7L of beer from the fermenter to the keg.
 I pressurized to 250 hPa to make sure the seals held.
 I held the keg at 22&deg;C for secondary fermentation for three weeks before moving it into the cellar.
 I let it age there for about six months before sticking it in the fridge and tapping it.

 # How is it, then?

-Perfectly drinkable but a little boring.
-There's not much character from the honey, just alcohol, and I suspect that the dark DME is dominating the flavor a bit.
+Perfectly drinkable and nicely boozy, but a little boring.
+There's not much character from the honey, just alcohol, and I suspect that the dark DME is dominating the flavor a bit; there's a little extract twang, too.
+This is probably my last experiment with adding DME to a Braumeister extraction.